Update: ‘Specifications’ section updated with final values and ‘Price & Release Date’ section updated with new information about the launch plan.

-The drive system is the same, meaning a rear-mounted electric motor draws energy from a 77 kWh battery pack and generates 201 hp and 229 lb-ft of torque.
-VWN has electronically limited the top speed to 90 mph.
-There’s no word on the driving range yet, but the company will offer new options for the battery pack and motor from 2023.
+The drive system is the same as the passenger model, meaning a rear-mounted electric motor draws energy from a 77 kWh battery pack and generates 150 kW (201 hp) and 310 Nm (229 lb-ft) of torque.
+A 0-100 km/h sprint takes 10.2 seconds, and the top speed is an electronically limited 145 km/h (90 mph).
+In Germany, the ID.
+Buzz Cargo delivers a WLTP range of 425 km (264 miles).
+The company will offer new options for the battery pack and motor from 2023.

 The maximum charging power when using alternating current is 11 kW.
+Fully recharging the battery pack from empty takes 7 hours 30 minutes.
 The maximum charging power when using a DC fast-charger is the highest for any production VW EV – 170 kW.
-Using direct current, fast-charging from 5 to 80% SoC takes approximately 30 minutes.
+Using direct current, fast-charging from 5 to 80% SoC takes 30 minutes.

 The VW ID.
 Buzz Cargo features the same design as the ID.
 Buzz.
-It has a drag coefficient of 0.29, which is marginally higher than the passenger model (0.285 Cd) and comes with minor visual differences.
+It has a drag coefficient of 0.29 Cd, which is marginally higher than the passenger model (0.285 Cd) and comes with minor visual differences.

 The front end is no different from the passenger model.
 On the sides, the ID.
 Buzz Cargo gets typical commercial van traits like disabled rear windows and a single sliding door on the passenger side.
 VWN will allow configuring it with a second sliding door optionally, though.